 The information above is only a very brief summary yet effective route for financing a Fix and Flip property.
 There is a lot more you can learn, but you now have the basics.
 Feel free to use our Loan Success calculator and database specifically for Fix and Flip networking, and links to all the hard money lenders in California who could compete amongst themselves for your business.

-Start here with your ZIP Code (we never ask you for Social Security Number):
+Start here with your property location (we never ask you for Social Security Number):